 Reactive silicate solutions as cures

-The process of treating concrete with reactive silicate solutions dates back to World War II, when silicates were used to quickly strengthen the surface of new concrete runways on military bases.
+The process of treating concrete with reactive silicate solutions dates back to World War II, when contractors used silicates to quickly strengthen the surface of new concrete runways on military bases.
 Water-based silicate solutions — when applied correctly — have no odor, residue or VOCs.
 They also dry quickly.

 Silicates reduce concrete surface porosity, help prevent dusting and increase wear resistance.
 When applied to already cured, sufficiently aged concrete, a chemical reaction occurs between the silicate and excess calcium hydroxide within the surface to produce calcium silicate hydrate — the same binder that results from adding water to cement.
 It’s also the same material that gives concrete much of its strength and durability.
 Placing the newly created chemical compound in the surface pores leads to improved surface toughness.